qlux/batchspawner/README.md

 * Add Jinja2 templating as an option for all scripts and commands.
 If '{{' or `{%` is used anywhere in the string, it is used as a jinja2 template.
 * Add new option exec_prefix, which defaults to `sudo -E -u {username}`.
 This replaces explicit `sudo` in every batch command - changes in local commands may be needed.
-* New option: `req_keepvars_extra`, which allows keeping extra variables in addition to what is defined by JupyterHub itself (addition of variables to keep instead of replacement).  #99
 * Add `req_prologue` and `req_epilogue` options to scripts which are inserted before/after the main jupyterhub-singleuser command, which allow for generic setup/cleanup without overriding the entire script.  #96
 * SlurmSpawner: add the `req_reservation` option.  #